So what does it feel like to take your CISA exam on the day? We’ll try to give you as much color as we can.

-Like any other exams you may have taken at school, the proctor reads the instruction, hand out the exam books and you may start.
+Like any other exams you may have taken at school, the proctor reads the instructions, hands out the exam books, and you may start.

 You will get the results and score report about 5 weeks after the exam.
-It will be delivered first by email, and will then listed on your profile page on the ISACA website.
+It will be delivered first by email, and then your results will be listed on your profile page on the ISACA website.